realodix/cs-config/README.md

 ## Advanced Configuration

-In case you only need some tweaks for specific projects, which won't deserve an own preset - You can add additional rules or override pre-defined ones by passing them as the #1 parameter to the rule set method.
-These rules will be merged with the pre-defined rules.
+In case you only need some tweaks for specific projects, which won't deserve an own preset - you can add additional rules or override them.

 ```php
 <?php